Abstract

 LIFI: Purposeful Information

-NFS: Information is only ‘functional’ if there is a physical structure (M) capable of performing work (E).
+SFL: information is only 'functional' if there is a physical structure M capable of performing work E.

 LIFI: Counterpoint to Entropy